zheksoon/onek/README.md

 setNumber(["hello"]);
 ```

-Built-in `shallowEquals` covers plain objects, arrays, `Map` and `Set` equality, but if you need something else (like lodash's `isEqual`), just pass it as the second argument.
+Built-in `shallowEquals` covers plain objects, arrays, `Map` and `Set` equality, but if you need something else (like lodash `isEqual`), just pass it as the second argument.

 </details>